InvadingOctopus/comedot/README.md

 ![Godot+Comedot Logo][logo]

-The goal is to be an all-in-one toolkit for 2D games (platformers, shoot-em-ups, RPGs, turn-based strategy or puzzle) where you build scenes by adding components to entities like Lego blocks and tweaking their parameters in the UI. _"Entities"_ are just regular nodes and _"components"_ are also nodes which modify other nodes, so you can mix this framework with any other architecture or programming style!
+The goal is to be an all-in-one toolkit for 2D games (platformers, shoot-em-ups, RPGs, turn-based strategy or puzzle) where you build scenes by adding components to entities like Lego blocks and tweaking their parameters in the UI. _"Entities"_ are just regular nodes and _"components"_ are also nodes which modify other nodes, so you can mix this framework with any other architecture or programming paradigm, even for 2D scenes in a 3D game!

 > [!IMPORTANT]
 > This is still mostly a private personal project; it's what I'm using to make [my own epic games][itch] while learning Godot and GDScript as I go.
 The API may change frequently and **no backwards compatibility is guaranteed!**